giovannidotgen/Giovannis-Potpourri/README.md

 ## How to build the ROM

-To build this, use Build.bat if you're a Windows user, or build.lua otherwise.
-The built ROM will be called 'Sonic.gen'.
+To build this, use build.bat if you're a Windows user, or build.sh if you're a Linux user.
+The built ROM will be called 'S3CE.gen'.
+Use build_debug for debug things.
+The built ROM will be called 'S3CE.Debug.gen'.

 ## Quick start